boltcard/bolt-nfc-android-app/README.md

 Keep all your keys secret, and be careful when creating your cards that there are no other potential listening devices in range.

 # Version info

+## 0.1.9
+Various fixes to attempt to prevent card programming errors

 ## 0.1.6
 Remove key check code to prevent card programming errors